rileyjshaw/rileyjshaw.github.io/project-scraper/README.md

 		interface to preview and re-tag each project.

 	cool-sort.html
-		TODO: sort or insert nodes based on their "coolness".
+		TODO: sort or insert nodes based on their “coolness”.

 test/
 	Quick test files to ensure data is downloaded without any dropped nodes,